ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_module.rst

 .. code-block:: yaml+jinja

-    - name: _Wait for the vcenter server
+    - name: Collect the list of the existing VM
       vcenter_vm_info:
-      retries: 100
-      delay: 3
       register: existing_vms
       until: existing_vms is not failed
     - name: Create a VM